vega/.github/PROJECT_STATUS.md

 Field usage:

 - `support_level` is optional; default inference is `active -> full`, `experimental -> best_effort`, `maintenance -> best_effort`, `deprecated -> none`, `archived -> none`.
-- `replacement` is optional and should be included when a clear migration target exists.
+- `replacement` is optional; include when a clear migration target exists.
-- `notes` is optional and should be used sparingly for exceptions that are not captured by enum fields.
+- `notes` is optional; use sparingly for exceptions not captured by enum fields.
-- `uncategorized_repos` is a holding list for known public repos that are intentionally not fully classified yet (often lightly maintained, historical, or low-signal repos).
+- `uncategorized_repos` holds known public repos not yet fully classified (often lightly maintained, historical, or low-signal).
-- `core_maintainers` is optional and should be used when a repository has clear, consistent maintainer leadership.
+- `core_maintainers` is optional; use when a repository has clear, consistent maintainer leadership.
-- `research_prototypes` groups research repositories that share common lifecycle/support/ownership defaults to reduce repetitive metadata.
+- `research_prototypes` groups research repositories sharing common lifecycle/support/ownership defaults.
-- `archived_repos` is a flat list of historical repositories; entries implicitly map to `lifecycle_status: archived`, `project_role: historical`, `owner_model: unowned`, and `support_level: none`.
+- `archived_repos` is a flat list of historical repositories; entries map to `lifecycle_status: archived`, `project_role: historical`, `owner_model: unowned`, and `support_level: none`.

 ## `lifecycle_status`